cobbdzon/fdt.py/README.md

 # fdt.py
- A "tool" written in [Python](https://www.python.org/downloads/) to generate Frequency Distribution Tables.
+A "tool" written in [Python](https://www.python.org/downloads/) to generate Frequency Distribution Tables in .xlsx file format.

+Made to make my life in Statistics class a little bit easier and just have an excuse to actually learn Python more.

 ## Dependencies
 - [XlsxWriter](https://github.com/jmcnamara/XlsxWriter)